osu-eesc/cms-docs/user-guide/docs/special-roles.md

     - Leave the box unchecked if you want the tag you entered to overwrite any existing tags the stories have.
 For example, if you enter the keyword “apples” and one of the stories you selected already has the keyword “pears,” this will cause that story to *only* have the keyword “apples.”
   7. Click “Apply” at the bottom of the page.

-## EESC Pubs Team
+## Extension Communications Pubs Team

 To copyedit content in the Extension website, you need to have the "Content Editor" role.
-All members of the EESC pubs team should have this role.
+All members of the Extension Communications pubs team should have this role.

 When you log in to the site, you will be taken to a [dashboard that lists all content that has been assigned to you to copyedit](https://extension.oregonstate.edu/admin/content/copyedit).
 There are also tabs at the top of the page that show you lists of content has been copyedited and is pending approval as well as all content that hasn't been assigned to a copyeditor.